 Although we do not provide physics teacher training, we support all teachers of physics through funding, networking, CPD and a wealth of resources to use in the classroom.

-IOP Scholarships are exclusive awards, so not everyone entering physics teacher training will receive one.
-We only have 150 to award and these will be given to the very best individuals who impress us with their academic record, physics subject knowledge and commitment to teaching.
-As IOP Scholarships are funded by the Department for Education, we can only award them to individuals who will be doing physics teacher training in England.
+We only have 140 to award and these will be given to the very best individuals who impress us with their academic record, physics subject knowledge and commitment to teaching.

 Qualifications and experience requirements